mmbman/Katagiri/1984-05-29-Juundo-Shiki-Talk-2.md

 - [...]

 Right.
 Just going, proceeding, constantly proceeding.
 Don’t stop.
-You have to constantly proceeding.
+You have to constantly [be] proceeding.
 On the other hand, you have to constantly learn; information.
 Those proceeding, that is output, simultaneously input come together, and unity, and that unity of the input and output becomes energies, for the ship to direct her course correctly.

 Do you understand?